TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/visual-basic/index.md/index.md

 ## How to Implement the Solution

-Let’s start by looking at the complete algorithm to reverse a string in Visual Basic:
+Let's start by looking at the complete algorithm to reverse a string in Visual Basic:

 ```vb
 Module ReverseString